raskrawen/EscapeRoomVirt/documentation/readme.md

 dato: maj 2025
-Start server by: "nodemon server/server.js" og "node server/server.js". git status git push origin new_branch:main --force
+Start server by: "nodemon server/server.js" og "node server/server.js". git status git push origin new_branch:main --force (This will overwrite the remote main branch with the contents/history of your local new_branch.)

 1.3.5 and 1.3.8 has mixed files.